SEESolutions-it/DpdlEngine/README.md

 ```

-## What does the DpdlEngine lite version provide?
+## What does the free DpdlEngine lite version provide?

 The DpdlEngine lite release is freely available with some limitations,